react-navigation/react-navigation.github.io/versioned_docs/version-7.x/static-configuration.md

    See [How does automatic path generation work](configuring-links.md#how-does-automatic-path-generation-work) for more details.

+Passing `enabled: true` enables linking support without automatic path generation, which means only the paths specified in the [screen's `linking` configuration](#linking) explicitly will be used for deep linking.

 ## `createPathConfigForStaticNavigation`

 The `createPathConfigForStaticNavigation` function takes the static config returned by `createXNavigator` functions and returns a path config object that can be used within the linking config.